unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Limited Amphibiousness_**.
 The sahuagin can breathe air and water, but it needs to be submerged at least once every 4 hours to avoid suffocating.

 **_Shark Telepathy_**.
-The sahuagin can magically command any shark within 120 feet of it, using a limited telepathy.
+The sahuagin can command any shark within 120 feet of it, using a limited telepathy.

 **Actions**